 Near Belle Plaine in Sumner County, Kansas — The American Midwest (Upper Plains)

 Location.
-37° 22.001′ N, 97° 19.348′ W. Marker is near Belle Plaine, Kansas, in Sumner County.
+37° 22′ N, 97° 19.349′ W. Marker is near Belle Plaine, Kansas, in Sumner County.
 Marker can be reached from Interstate 35 at milepost 26, in the median.
+Located in the Kansas Travel Information Center Rest Area near Belle Plaine Kansas.
 Touch for map.
-Located in the Kansas Travel Information Center Rest Area near Belle Plaine Kansas.
-Marker is at or near this postal address: 770 North I-35, Belle Plaine KS 67013, United States of America.
-Touch for directions.
+Marker Touch for directions.

 Credits.
-This page was last revised on August 7, 2016.
-This page originally submitted on August 2, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 204 times since then and 12 times this year.
-Photos: 1, 2, 3. submitted on August 2, 2016, by Mark Hilton of Montgomery, Alabama.
+This page was last revised on September 10, 2016.
+It was originally submitted on September 10, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 211 times since then and 5 times this year.
+Photos: 1, 2. submitted on September 10, 2016, by Mark Hilton of Montgomery, Alabama.